 I wanted to write a quick blog post to discuss why we tend not to create corporate guides anymore for our clients an instead opt for a brand board instead.

 To start with let me quickly explain what corporate guidelines are and why you might need them.

 Corporate Branding Guide, sometimes referred to as Corporate Guidelines is a document, a guide that sets out how a corporate identity or brand identity should be used correctly across different printed and online marketing materials.

-Simply put, this kind of guides let users of a particular identity know how to apply logos to printed materials or web pages that keep the integrity of the original identity design intact.
+Simply put, this kind of guide lets users of a particular identity know how to apply logos and assets to printed materials or web pages that keeps the integrity of the original identity design intact.

 So the guide might say things like:

 - Only use this font for body text in brochures.

 - Please use images of a particular style.